Similar Scaling Relations for the Gas Content of Galaxies across Environments to z ~ 3.5: Control Sample Selection

 \section{Control Sample Selection}

-Since the estimated $M_{ISM}$ of galaxies likely depends on $z$, $M_{*}$, and sSFR/sSFR$_{MS}$ (e.g.; \citealp{Genzel15,Scoville17}), we control for these parameters when we compare our high-density sample ($\delta_{4}$) with the rest.
+Since the estimated $M_{ISM}$ of galaxies likely depends on $z$, $M_{*}$, and sSFR/sSFR$_{MS}$ (e.g., \citealp{Genzel15,Scoville17}), we control for these parameters when we compare our high-density sample ($\delta_{4}$) with the rest.
 To do this, we use our high-density sample as the reference \footnote{In principle, any density quantile could be used as the reference.
 For a sanity check, we also try the lowest density sample and find similar results.}.
-Then, for each galaxy in this sample, we first search for any galaxy in the lower density samples (e.g., $\delta_{3}$) that is within $\pm$ 0.2 dex of $M_{*}$, $\pm$ 0.2 dex of sSFR/sSFR$_{MS}$, and $\pm$ 0.2 ($\pm$0.005 for the local sample) of redshift of that galaxy.
-If more than one match is found, we then select the galaxy that has the closest cartesian distance to the galaxy of our interest in the 3D $M_{*}$-sSFR/sSFR$_{MS}$-$z$ space.
+Then, for each galaxy in this sample, we first search for any galaxy in the lower-density samples (e.g., $\delta_{3}$) that is within $\pm$ 0.2 dex of $M_{*}$, $\pm$ 0.2 dex of sSFR/sSFR$_{MS}$, and $\pm$ 0.2 ($\pm$0.005 for the local sample) of redshift of that galaxy.
+If more than one match is found, we then select the galaxy that has the closest Cartesian distance to the galaxy of our interest in the 3D $M_{*}$-sSFR/sSFR$_{MS}$-$z$ space.
 If no match is found, we remove that galaxy from the high-density sample.
 This results in 102 (117) galaxies in each density bin for our high-$z$ (local universe) sample.

 Figure \ref{fig:hist-sct-all} shows the normalized distributions of $M_{*}$, sSFR/sSFR$_{MS}$, and $z$ for the original high-density sample and all the other lower-density control samples for both the high-$z$ and local universe galaxies.
-Kolmogorov-Smirnov (K-S) tests are performed to make sure that distributions for different density bins are unlikely to be drawn from different parent distributions in $M_{*}$, sSFR/sSFR$_{MS}$, and $z$.
-Large K-S p-values (p $>$ 0.1) in all cases guarantee a good control sample selection.
+Kolmogorov-Smirnov (K-S) tests are performed to ensure that distributions for different density bins are unlikely to be drawn from different parent distributions in $M_{*}$, sSFR/sSFR$_{MS}$, and $z$.
+High K-S p-values (p $>$ 0.1) in all cases guarantee a good control sample selection.

 We note that this approach of controlling samples in different environments might lead to some bias and misinterpretation of the results if there is some degree of association between denser environments and stellar mass and/or the sSFR/sSFR$_{MS}$ of star-forming and starburst systems.
 Therefore, careful analysis is required prior to investigating potential differences between control samples in different environmental density bins.
-In Appendix \ref{bias}, we discuss some relevant potential biases.
+In the Appendix \ref{bias}, we discuss some relevant potential biases.